Oklahoma Divorce Steps

 • This partner is asked questions, which he / she has to answer

-• This partner is requested to produce documents, which he / she has to present
+• This partner is requested to produce documents, that he / she has to present.
+These documents may include financial statements of expenses and incomes, all information related to property and debts, medical reports, etc.

-• After the completion of the Discovery process, there are 2 routes
+• After the completion of the Discovery process, there are two routes that can be taken:

-• By any of the above 2 routes, if the partners reach an agreement, then, an Agreed Decree of Dissolution of Marriage can be entered
+• By any of the above two routes, if the partners reach an agreement, an Agreed Decree of Dissolution of Marriage can be entered

-• By any of the above 2 routes, if the partners cannot reach an agreement, then, the court schedules a Trial
+• By any of the above two routes, if the partners cannot reach an agreement, then, the court schedules a Trial

 Oklahoma Divorce Steps regarding documents